OpenMineMods/OpenMineMods/README.md

 ### Generic

-Download and unpack `Linux.zip` from the latest [release](https://github.com/OpenMineMods/releases), then run `OpenMineMods`
+Download and unpack `Linux.zip` from the latest [release](https://github.com/OpenMineMods/OpenMineMods/releases), then run `OpenMineMods`

 Alternatively, clone this repo and run these commands:

 ```
 pip3 install -r requirements.txt
-python3 Main.py
+./uibuild.sh
+./OpenMineMods.py
 ```

 ### Arch Linux

+***THE AUR PACKAGE IS OUT OF DATE.
+PLEASE RUN FROM SOURCE OR THE LINUX BINARY***

 Install [OpenMineMods](https://aur.archlinux.org/packages/openminemods/) from the AUR.